milchinskiy/ward/docs/api_user_guide.md

 - `stream:read(n?)` is the same as `stream:wait(n?)`.
 - `stream(n?)` calls `stream:wait(n?)`.

-This object follows Ward’s “awaitable” contract, so it can be used with `async.select(...)`.
+This object follows Ward’s "awaitable" contract, so it can be used with `async.select(...)`.

 Example (bytes):